 Projects per year

-Robert Collins is the Course Director for the bachelor’s degree programmes in Primary Education within the School of Education and is a Fellow of the Higher Education Academy.
-He is the Education Lead of the University’s Vertically Integrated Projects (VIP) Implementation Executive and is the Faculty of Humanities and Social Sciences (HaSS) Appointed Representative to the University Ordinance Four Appointments Committee.
-He is a regular recipient of student nominations at the Strathclyde Teaching Excellence awards and was presented with the Award for Best Teacher in Faculty of HaSS in 2016.
+Robert Collins is the Course Director for the Bachelor’s Degree programmes in Primary Education within the School of Education.
+He is a Fellow of the Higher Education Academy and is a member of University Senate.
+He is also both the School of Education Champion and Executive Implementation Team Lead for Pedagogy in Strathclyde University’s pan-faculty Vertically Integrated Projects for Sustainable Development (VIP4SD) programme.
+Within the Faculty of Humanities and Social Sciences (HaSS) he holds position as a Lead CCAP Moderator for new modules and courses and is the Appointed Faculty Representative to the University Ordinance Four Appointments Committee.
+Robert is a regular recipient of student nominations at the Strathclyde Teaching Excellence awards and was presented with the Award for Best Teacher in Faculty of HaSS in 2016-17.

-Prior to joining Strathclyde in 2003 Robert was a Regional Development Officer for STEM Education and was briefly Seconded to work with the Scottish Executive Education Department.
-He has over twenty-five years’ experience involving teaching and research spanning Primary, Secondary and Higher Education (HE) sectors.
-Uniquely in the School of Education he also jointly holds active awards as Registered Scientist with the UK Science Council and Chartered Science Teacher status.
+Prior to joining Strathclyde Robert was a Senior Regional Development Officer for STEM and Digital Education and was seconded to work on national research programmes with the Scottish Executive Education Department.
+He has over thirty years’ experience in teaching and research spanning Primary, Secondary, Higher Education (HE) and Commercial sectors.
+Uniquely in the School of Education, he also jointly holds professional awards as a Registered Scientist with the UK Science Council and national Chartered Science Teacher status.

-More recently his VIP in STEM Education and Public Engagement was formally recognised as a sector leading at International Consortia Conference in Atlanta Georgia USA.
+More recently, his VIP in STEM Education and Public Engagement was formally recognised as a sector leading at International Consortia Conference in Atlanta Georgia USA.
 His related work as part of the wider Strathclyde team aligning VIPs to UN Strategic Development Goals (SDGs) has also been noted as innovative and in strengthening strategic partnership between the University of Strathclyde and the Georgia Institute of Technology.
 This work in turn has influenced the realignment of US Global Challenges to that of UN SDGs in many US HE institutions.
+A 2019 recipient of the prestigious Green Gowns Award in HE, his projects in STEM Education in SIMD (0-40) areas are also some of the world’s first joint international VIPs enjoying patronage from both the University of Strathclyde and the Georgia Institute of Technology.

-Robert has also extended the School of Education’s internationalisation agenda through creating additional accredited pathways for student study in China, Malawi, Ghana, Germany, Belgium, Sweden and the USA.
-Robert is regularly consulted by Faculty Directors for Student Mobility, RIO and the Strathclyde International Study Centre for his perspective on domestic and international courses development and has recently successfully created the first professional pathways into undergraduate teaching for international students.
+Robert has also extended the School of Education’s internationalisation agenda through creating additional accredited pathways for student study in China, Malawi, Gambia, Germany, Belgium, Sweden and the USA.
+Robert is regularly consulted by Faculty Directors for Student Mobility, RIO, Engineering and the Strathclyde International Study Centre for his perspective on domestic and international courses development and has recently successfully created the first professional pathways into undergraduate teaching for international students.
+In 2019-20 Robert was pivotal in establishing the Trojan Guardianship student and academic exchange programme between the University of Southern California and Strathclyde.

-In Academic Session 2017-18 Robert led on the successful Review of BA (Hons) Primary Education and associated Joint Honours (Education) content.
+In Academic Session 2017-18 Robert led on the successful Review of BA (Hons) Primary Education and associated Joint Honours (Education) content which was awarded GTCS commendation.
+In Session 2018-19 he was a lead member of the HaSS Faculty Scrutiny Panel helping establish the School of Education’s breakthrough online iPGCE programme.
+In 2019-20 Robert oversaw the successful pivot migration of BA (Hons) Prim.
+Ed. course to online provision in light of the COVID 19 crisis.
 He is passionate about enhancing the quality of courses and student experience at the University of Strathclyde and in the development of innovative and purposeful student-led professional development.
 He has been instrumental in leading the development of unified assessment and centralised online evaluations formats for BA (Hons) (Prim.
 Ed.) and in advising on a uniform Moodle module template for across all HaSS Courses with their Learning Technologies Team.

-Robert has also maintained an active membership of the Faculty of HASS Board of Study, Faculty Academic Committee and Faculty Course Leaders Committee.
-At a local level level he is a very valued member of School of Education’s Professional Course Leaders Committee, GDPR Course Compliance Team and a regular member of the School’s Interview Panel regarding staff recruitment.
+Robert is a member of the national ITE Primary & Early Years Forum: Universities' Council for the Education of Teachers (UCET).
+He has also maintained an active membership of the Faculty of HASS Board of Study, Faculty Academic Committee and Faculty Course Leaders Committee.
+At a local level he is a very valued member of School of Education’s Professional Course Leaders Committee, GDPR Course Compliance Team, Digital Pedagogies Committee and a regular member of the School’s Interview Panel regarding staff recruitment.

 My current research focuses on the investigation of student and practitioner identity development within STEM Education.
 This includes investigation into participant confidence in and related investigation of enhanced pedagogical approaches towards effective educational provision.
 This work has linked to my previous studies on the nature and impact of virtual provision of online Mathematics and Science Education, as well as the associated field of Education for Global Citizenship & Sustainable Development and Vertically Integrated pedgaogy.
 These research strands have resulted in a wide range of high profile publication and knowledge exchange activities, as well as the delivery of a variety of other associated practitioner Career Long Professional Learning programmes both at home and abroad.